thelma-code/Palmoria-HR-Analytics/README.md

 ### Data Source
 This Data was provided by The Incubator Hub as part of the final project requirements for the Digital SkillUp Africa Program

+### Tools Used
+- Power Query (For data cleaning and transformation)
+- Power BI (For creating a report)

+### Data Cleaning and Preparation
+In the initial phase of Data cleaning and preparation, the following actions are performed;
+1. Data Transformation and Inspection
+2. Handling missing variables
+3. Data Cleaning and Formatting